Augustine Washington Jr.

-Early and family life
+Early life

 A member of the Washington family.
-He was the third and youngest son of Augustine Washington and Jane Butler, and an elder half-brother of George Washington.
+He was the third and youngest son of Augustine Washington (1694–1743) and, his first wife, Jane Butler (1699–1729).
+From his parent's marriage, he had an elder brother, Lawrence Washington.
+After his mother's death in 1729, his father married Mary Ball.
+From this marriage, he had several younger half-siblings, including George Washington, Elizabeth Washington, Samuel Washington, John Augustine Washington, and Charles Washington.

-Augustine Washington Jr. married Anne Aylett at "Nominy Plantation."
-She was the daughter and coheiress of William Aylett of Westmoreland County, Virginia.
-The couple had four children, of whom William Augustine Washington would follow in his father's footsteps as a planter and during 1788 represented Westmoreland County in the Virginia House of Delegates.
+His paternal grandparents were Lawrence Washington and Mildred Warner (the daughter of Augustine Warner Jr.).
+After his grandfather's death in 1698, his grandmother remarried to George Gale of Whitehaven, England, a prominent merchant who helped forge trade links between Whitehaven, England and Virginia.
+His mother, Jane Butler, had inherited about 640 acre from her father, Caleb Butler.

 Career

 According to the will of his father, Augustine Washington Sr., the land now known as Mount Vernon first was willed to this man's elder brother Lawrence Washington.
 However, the will instructed that in the case Lawrence should die without an heir the property would go to Augustine Jr., provided that he gave the Popes Creek property, known as "Wakefield", to George Washington.
 Augustine decided instead to keep the Popes Creek property and so George got the property now known as Mount Vernon.

 Westmoreland County voters elected Augustine Jr. as one of their representatives in the Virginia House of Burgesses following the death of Robert Vaulx on August 24, 1754, and then elected him to the following term, so he served (part-time) from 1754 to 1758.
 He also was a member of the Ohio Company.

 In 1753, he inherited his brother Lawrence's share in Accokeek Furnace near Stafford, Virginia.